-This part will cover Mach3 limit switch configuration in positive and negative direction.
+This part will cover Mach3 limit switch configuration in a positive and negative directions.
 Homing switches will be covered in the next chapter.

 Limit switches are mounted at the ends of the machine travel, but so, that, when the machine hits the switch, it still has room to stop before crashing.

-This switches can be wired in many different ways.
-Most common ones are to have NC switches wired in series, NO switches wired in parallel or if the controller has enough inputs, to wire each switch separately.
-Another option is to wire all of the switches on one input and the software will, depending on the axis moving and the direction, determine which switch was pressed, but I recommend to use separate input for each axis.
+These switches can be wired in many different ways.
+The most common ones are to have NC switches wired in series, NO switches wired in parallel or if the controller has enough inputs, to wire each switch separately.
+Another option is to wire all of the switches on one input and the software will, depending on the axis moving and the direction, determine which switch was pressed, but I recommend using separate input for each axis.

-An example of two most common connections are on this picture:
+An example of the two most common connections are on this picture:

-In this example only X-axis was set.
+In this example, only X-axis was set.
 We used two NC switches wired in series.
-Since one signal is produced from such wiring scheme, only one of the Lim+ or Lim- should be configured.
+Since one signal is produced from such a wiring scheme, only one of the Lim+ or Lim- should be configured.